onsip/sipjs.com/content/api/0.7.0/session.md

 ### `failed`

 Fired when the request fails, whether due to an unsuccessful final response or due to timeout, transport, or other error.
+This event will only be emitted by Sessions which have not yet been `accepted`.
+After acceptance, look for a `bye` event instead, or listen for `terminated` in all cases.

+*Note: This will also emit a `terminated` event.*

 #### `on('failed', function (response, cause) {})`